dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

   participant would get 2 SNS tokens for each ICP token they contributed.

-Apart from distributing the tokens to many participants, the decentralization swap sets a market price for the SNS token and every sale participant receives SNS tokens at that price.
+Apart from distributing the tokens to many participants, the decentralization swap sets a market price for the SNS token and every swap participant receives SNS tokens at that price.

 An SNS is launched in the following stages: